Shawn-Nichol/Pluralsight-Manage-Accounts-in-Active-Directory/README.md

 ---

 ## 🎯 Objectives

-- Create an Organizational Unit (OU) and security groups within an existing AD domain using ADUC
+- Manage Active Directory users and groups using GUI tools
-- Create and move user accounts between containers and OUs
-- Manage group membership by adding users to security groups via the GUI
+- Create Organizational Units(OU) and security groups
-- Use PowerShell to enumerate domain users and automate account creation
+- Use PowerShell cmdlets to automate account creation
-- Delegate domain join permissions to a security group using the Delegation of Control Wizard
+- Delegate domain join permissions to non-administrative users.
-- Remove a server from the domain (unjoin) and rejoin it using a non-Domain Admin account
+- Remove and rejoin systems to an Active Directory domain
+- Validate domain authentication and delegation functionality
+- Document administrative processes and outcomes

 ---